Sperm donor with cancer-causing gene fathered almost 200 children

 People with this syndrome have up to 90 per cent increased risk of developing cancer before they turn 60.

-Li-Fraumeni is a “rare syndrome”, according to an article from the National Institutes of Health in the US, adding that there are likely over 1,000 multi-generational families with the syndrome around the world.
+Li-Fraumeni is a “rare syndrome”, according to an article from the National Institutes of Health in the US, adding that there are likely more than 1,000 multi-generational families with the syndrome around the world.

 Affected people have regular monitoring to look for tumours.